Chemische Werke Kluthe

 Chemische Werke Kluthe GmbH is a German-based chemical company headquartered in Heidelberg.
 The Kluthe group has 23 German and 39 international marketing bases and produces a total of 160,000 tons of goods to supply in 51 countries.

 Business segments

-Chemische Werke Kluthe GmbH develops, produces and sells chemicals and chemical processes for surface treatment.
-The product range covers (among others) cooling lubricants, industrial cleaning agents, pre-treatment solutions, preservatives solvents, flushing media for paints and lacquers, de-lacquerers and chemicals for water treatment.
+Chemische Werke Kluthe GmbH develops, produces, and sells chemicals and chemical processes for surface treatment.
+The product range covers, among others, cooling lubricants, industrial cleaning agents, pre-treatment solutions, preservative solvents, flushing media for paints and lacquers, de-lacquerers, and chemicals for water treatment.

-The Kluthe group supplies the worldwide automotive industry, their subcontractors, as well as the industries of construction and agricultural machinery, steel, cans and plastic components.

-The company also supplies painters via specialist and wholesale trade.
+The Kluthe Group supplies the worldwide automotive industry, their subcontractors, as well as the industries of construction and agricultural machinery, steel, cans, and plastic components.
+The company also supplies painters via specialists and wholesale trade.

 History

-Chemische Werke Kluthe GmbH was founded in 1950 by Maria and Wilhelm Kluthe.
-At this time, laboratory and production line were set up in a garage.

-The first product was a universal solvent and thinner.
-In 1953, the firm developed the first de-lacquerer applicable at room temperature, an advance on to the then customary hot alkaline de-lacquering.